 Once again, we’re seeing the influence of mobile in this next trend: the rise of progressive web apps.

 “They are useful to users from the very first visit in a browser tab, no install required.
 As the user progressively builds a relationship with the app over time, it becomes more and more powerful.
 It loads quickly, even on flaky networks, sends relevant push notifications, has an icon on the home screen, and loads as a top-level, full screen experience.”

 Aside from recreating the much-loved mobile app experience in the browser, PWAs offer many advantages.
 They can work offline, are highly immersive and engaging, and load extremely quickly as much of the information is stored in the cache.
 Unlike mobile apps, they can be discovered online via search and don’t require installation.

-4. Artificial intelligence
+3. Artificial intelligence

 In the age of constant connectivity, user expectations are high.
 The traditional 9-5 customer service no longer cuts it: we want 24/7 access to answers and information, and this is where chatbots come in.

-This means getting to grips with Natural Language Processing, Natural Language Understanding and Artificial Intelligence principles.
+This means getting to grips with Natural Language Processing, Natural Language Understanding, and Artificial Intelligence principles.
 Context-based interactions will play a key role, and the focus will shift towards real-time rather than static user experiences.
 This developer’s guide to chatbots provides a good introduction to the relevant platforms and frameworks.

 5. Website push notifications

 Push notifications are not just for mobile apps.
-Websites are also taking advantage of this user engagement tool, and this is a trend we’ll see more and more of throughout 2019.
+Websites are also taking advantage of this user engagement tool, and this is a trend we’ll see more and more of throughout 2023.

 As with chatbots, brands are constantly seeking ways to communicate with the user and provide valuable information at just the right moment.
 As long as the user has notifications enabled, they can receive useful updates even if they don’t have the website open.